-The Value Adjustment Board deadline to file a timely petition for Tax Year 2021 was on September 17th, 2021.
+The Value Adjustment Board deadline to file a timely petition for Tax Year 2022 is on September 19th, 2022.

 The VAB directs the Clerk to identify those petitions received on or before the statutory deadline (September 17th, 2021) as “Timely Filed Petitions” and to thereafter schedule valuation and/or legal hearings on the properties described therein.
 Include as timely filed petitions, those petitions for exemption and “portability” filed by taxpayers who did not receive automatic renewals due to technical changes in ownership and who did not receive any notice of denial of exemption other than the “Notice of Proposed Assessment” recently mailed by the Property Appraiser.
 Also include any petition filed by taxpayers who attempted to file applications, but were erroneously told that such applications were no longer necessary.

 Special exemption, “portability” and agricultural classification petitions and applications

 For the current year, taxpayers may file special exemption, “portability” and agricultural classification petitions and applications within the same time period allowed for the filing of petitions contesting valuation.
 If these exemptions, “portability” and agricultural classification petitions and applications are not timely filed, together with a nonrefundable filing fee of $15.00, the same should be rejected.
 The VAB authorizes the rejection of untimely filed petitions, as well as the creation of hearing procedures to accommodate the review of timely filed petitions and applications, not granted by the Property Appraiser.

 The VAB directs the Clerk to identify and mark those petitions filed after the statutory deadline (i.e. Midnight September 17th, 2021) as “Late-Filed Petitions.”